Kyosuke Hamao: Acting career

 At the age of 16, Hamao was cast as Eiji Kikumaru in Musical: The Prince of Tennis in 2007, who he played until 2009.
 In 2008, he appeared in his first television role on Gokusen 3.
 From 2009, Hamao starred in the Takumi-kun Series: Niji-iro no Glass film adaptation as Takumi Hayama.

 In 2010, Hamao was cast as Agri/Gosei Black in Tensou Sentai Goseiger.
 After the series' run, he continued to appear as the character in other Super Sentai series.
 Hamao also reprised his role in the Takumi-kun film adaptations until the fifth film, Takumi-kun Series: Ano, Hareta Aozora, after which he announced that he was leaving the project.

 On October 25, 2013, Hamao announced on his Niconico live-stream that he was retiring from acting at the end of February 2014.
 In November 2013, he posted on his blog that he was planning on pursuing interior design.
 In a 2016 blog post, Hamao reaffirmed that he had no intentions of returning to the entertainment industry.

 Music career

 Throughout his career, Hamao briefly pursued singing and released music through the label Marvelous AQL.
 He released his debut single, "Kimi o Mitsuketai", on August 5, 2009.
 On May 25, 2011, he released both his second single "Shine" and debut studio album, 7 Colors, on an independent record label.

 Personal life

-After retiring from acting, Hamao studied at Parsons School of Design from 2015 to 2021.
+After retiring from the entertainment industry, Hamao studied at Parsons School of Design from 2015 to 2021.
 In 2024, through an interview with Ricoh, Hamao revealed that he is working as a freelance photographer.